cyber-lerokaid/cyber-lerokaid/README.md

 ---

-### 👨‍💻 About Me
+### 👨‍💻 Professional Overview

-- 🔭 Currently developing **SaaS ecosystems** and high-converting modern platforms.
-- 🌱 Deepening my expertise in **React, Python, and Software Architecture** while pursuing my degree in Systems Analysis and Development (ADS).
+Full-stack developer specializing in intuitive and high-performance web applications.
+I transform complex requirements into scalable solutions, optimizing operational efficiency and delivering premium user experiences.
+Currently advancing my academic foundation by pursuing a degree in Systems Analysis and Development (ADS).

-- ⚙️ My professional background in Logistics taught me the power of **systematic thinking, agile problem-solving, and the 5S methodology**, which I directly apply to write clean, maintainable code.
-- 🎵 When I'm not coding, you can find me producing independent trap music, playing soulslike games, or exploring the mechanics of titles like *Elden Ring* and *Wacky Worlds*.
-- ⚡ **Fun fact:** I completely reconstructed an engineering firm's entire web platform from scratch, elevating its visual authority to a tech-forward startup layout.
+### 💡 My Work Approach

+My foundation in high-level Logistics and Operations deeply influences my software architecture.
+I apply systematic thinking and the rigorous 5S methodology to my development process.
+This ensures that my code is as organized, agile, and efficient as a high-performing operation.
+I leverage modern tools to bridge technical complexity with high-quality user interfaces, operating my main software environments in English to strictly align with global industry standards.

 ---

-### 🛠️ Tech Stack & Tools
+### 🛠️ Language and Tools

 <p align="left">
   <a href="https://skillicons.dev">